Inside Russell Wilson’s negotiations with the Seahawks: Why the no-trade clause was key

-And speaking two days later about negotiations that were as avidly followed as any in the history of Seattle sports, his agent, Mark Rodgers, said in a phone interview with The Seattle Times Wednesday that staying put was all Wilson ever wanted, despite whatever conjecture there was to the contrary.
+And speaking two days later about negotiations that were as avidly followed as any in the history of Seattle sports, Wilson’s agent, Mark Rodgers, said Wednesday in a phone interview with The Seattle Times that staying put was all Wilson ever wanted, despite whatever conjecture there was to the contrary.

 That was reflected, Rodgers said, in what was one of the more interesting aspects of a four-year contract extension that will pay Wilson up to $140 million, and at $35 million per year makes him the highest-paid player in NFL history — a no-trade clause.